Carlmundo/W2-Plus/README.md

 - Automatically sets the graphics to their maximum level
 - Enhancements (via [Des patch](https://worms2d.info/Des_patch))
 	- Frontend
-		- Minimize or exit from anywhere
+		- Minimize or exit from anywhere*
-		- See your game password as you type it
+		- See your game password as you type it*
 		- Terrain editor doesn't lose focus when you click "Generate"
 		- Demo won't autoplay when idle
-		- Stop moving the window to the center of the screen
+		- Stop repositioning the window when going back to the main menu*
-		- Mute the click sound when typing your online name
+		- Mute the click sound when typing your online name*
 		- Additional flags for online - Pirate, Team 17 and blank
 		- Unlock classic Worms terrain options without using the "OSSETT" cheat
 		- Enable ability to kick teams